How Vinyl Records Revolutionized Music Distribution

 Several key milestones led to the creation of vinyl records.
 The transition from acoustic to electric recording in the 1920s improved sound quality.
 Magnetic tape recording in the 1940s allowed for more complex and higher-quality recordings.
 These advancements culminated in the development of vinyl records, which offered superior sound quality and durability.
 This period was crucial in the music distribution history.

 Before vinyl, shellac discs were the standard for recorded music.
 However, they had limitations, such as brittleness and lower sound quality.
-Vinyl records, made from polyvinyl chloride (PVC), were more durable and provided better sound.
+Made from polyvinyl chloride (PVC), these were more durable and provided better sound.
 This comparison highlights the significant improvements vinyl brought to music distribution.
 Vinyl's durability and high fidelity made it the preferred choice for many.

 The Introduction and Impact of Vinyl Records